whennemuth/kuali-database/README.md

    # 3) Run the mysql database image:
    sh docker.sh run

+   # 4) [Optional] If running the container on a remote server, tunnel to it to run mysql commands locally.
+Example:
+   ssh -i ~/.ssh/buaws-kuali-rsa-warren -N -v -L 3306:10.57.237.89:3306 ec2-user@10.57.237.89

-   # 4) Test the database with a query (requires mysql client installed):
+   # 5) Test the database with a query (requires mysql client installed):
    mysql \
        -u root \
        -h 127.0.0.1 \